piegope/doc/docs/content/en/cloud/devolutions-account/create-devolutions-account.md

    {% snippet icon.badgeCaution %}
    The activation link email might be in your spam/junk folder.
 For Gmail accounts, also check the ***Promotions*** folder.

    It may take some time to receive it.
-If you do not receive the email, follow the <a href="#forgotten-password">Forgotten password</a> steps below.
+If you do not receive the email, follow the [Forgotten password](#forgotten-password) steps below.
    {% endsnippet %}

    ![{{ en.DA }} activation](https://webdevolutions.azureedge.net/docs/en/cloud/Cloud4023.png)